Data-driven registration and modeling of brain deformation for image-guided neurosurgery

 Formally, the contribution of biomechanical modeling to registration can be expressed through the formulation of BCs, typically categorized as Dirichlet (prescribed displacements) or Neumann (applied forces or pressures).
-Dirichlet BCs constrain displacement at specific nodes or surfaces (e.g., fixing the skull base or enforcing measured displacements), whereas Neumann BCs represent external loads such as gravity, CSF pressure, or instrument-tissue interactions.
-With PINNs, this distinction is only partially preserved.
-Dirichlet conditions are typically enforced via supervised losses, directly regressing predicted displacements to known values.
-Neumann conditions, by contrast, require differentiating the network output to obtain stress or strain fields and are incorporated by penalizing deviations from equilibrium in the loss function.
-For instance, for brain registration, \citet{amiri2025physics} proposed to perform registration by combining a predictor step minimizing image geometrical dissimilarity with a correction step enforcing physical equilibrium conditions, including elasticity.
-The latter step is formalized as a Dirichlet problem.
-In the context of neurosurgical guidance, PhysGNN \citep{salehi2022physgnn} approximates FEM-based brain deformation by learning from mesh-structured data, where BCs are implicitly encoded via node connectivity and spatial relationships, enabling fast and accurate registration.
+Dirichlet BCs constrain displacement at specific nodes or surfaces (e.g., fixing the brainstem, or enforcing measured displacements), whereas Neumann BCs represent external loads such as gravity or CSF hydrostatic pressure.
+With PINNs, this distinction is only partially preserved through loss function design.
+Dirichlet conditions are typically enforced via supervised losses, directly regressing predicted displacements to known values, whereas Neumann conditions require differentiating the network output to obtain stress or strain fields and are imposed by penalizing deviations from equilibrium.
+For brain registration, \citet{amiri2025physics} combined a predictor step minimizing image dissimilarity with a correction step enforcing physical equilibrium under elasticity, formalized as a Dirichlet problem.
+PhysGNN \citep{salehi2022physgnn} approximates FEM-based brain deformation directly by learning from mesh-structured data, where BCs are implicitly encoded via node connectivity and spatial relationships, enabling fast and accurate registration.
 In the surgical microscopy setting, \citet{haouchine2021predicted} used FEM simulations of cortical surface deformations driven by gravity and CSF loss to synthesize image analogies of the expected intraoperative appearance via texture transfer, providing predicted views of the brain surface before the skull is opened.
 Pose estimation and non-rigid registration from 2D microscope images were tackled by \citet{haouchine2021pose} as a shape-from-template problem on cortical vessels, regularized by a wire-like beam model that connects 3D nodes along vessel centerlines and propagates surface displacements to subcortical structures in real time.